mkinney/discord_aibot/README.md

 On Ubuntu 22.04 with 14gb ram, 4 procs, and the ich9 chipset in Virtualbox to run the 13b model

-TIP: If you have vagrant, you can simply run "vagrant up", then "vagrant ssh", then "sudo su - dbots" update the value in .env file.
+TIP: If you have vagrant, you can simply run "vagrant up", then "vagrant ssh", then "sudo su - dbots", "cd discord_aibot", run the alias "act" to activate the python virtual environemnt.

 ```
 apt-get update
 apt-get -y install python3.10-venv python3-pip
 useradd -m -s /bin/bash dbots

-passwd dbots
 su - dbots
 ```

-Edit a file called ".env" and add this line:
-`export DISCORD_TOKEN='xxx'`

-Edit .bashrc and add this line to the bottom:
-`source ./.env`

 ```
 git clone https://github.com/mkinney/discord_aibot.git